TDS is deducted across many incomes including, bank interest, dividends, even rent.

 What is Form 121?

-Form 121 is a self-declaration form that individuals can submit to prevent TDS on incomes like bank interest, dividends, rent, or pension.
+Form 121 is a self-declaration you can submit to prevent TDS from being deducted on incomes like bank interest, dividends, rent, or pension.

-By filing it, you’re informing the payer that your income is not taxable, so tax shouldn’t be deducted on your income in the first place.
+By filing it, you’re essentially informing the payer that your income falls below the taxable limit, so tax shouldn’t be deducted on your income in the first place.

 Who should file it?